groubis/campaigner/README.md

 ```

 ### The html template
 The html template is the body of your email.
-To add dynamic data on it, simply add the column titles like that:
+To add dynamic data on it, simply add the column titles you previously declared in your csv file like that:

 ```
 <html>